The 2021 interim scores have been published by UCAT, how do yours compare?

 With the increased UCAT competitiveness this year, scoring in Band 1 could become a valuable asset to your application to help differentiate yourself from other candidates.
 This is especially true for Medical Schools that openly use the SJT score such as Edinburgh, which allocate a score to an applicant’s SJT Band.
 These allocated points contribute towards shortlisting for their Assessment Days.
 They also do not accept anyone who achieved Band 4.

 More people are taking the UCAT than in previous years which indicates that more people are applying for Medicine.
 This factor, combined with an increase in UCAT scores means that the application to UCAT Medical Schools will be more competitive.
 Therefore, candidates will likely need a higher UCAT score this year to receive their offers.

 It is important to remember that the data released is only preliminary, so the final mean scores will probably be lower, as seen in the past few years.
 For this reason, be careful when comparing yourself to the data above and making any considerations about your application.

 Got a low UCAT score?
 Don’t worry.
 It’s not too late to get that place.

 It’s time for a change of strategy.
 Whether or not you had been considering taking the BMAT, it’s time to start, because it’s your best chance of getting a place.
 Luckily, you’ve still got enough time, if you put in hard work and let our tutors help you to succeed.

-Discover our Low UCAT Programme by clicking the button below to enrol and triple your chances of success.
+Discover our UCAT Tuition Programme by clicking the button below to enrol and triple your chances of success.